Welcome to Global Scholar!

 Break

-While Scholars might have the occasional evening reflection assignment, more often they’re joining virtual social events hosted by our alumni.
+While scholars might have the occasional evening reflection assignment, they are more often joining virtual social events hosted by our alumni.

 Is Global Scholar part of a larger organization?

-Global Scholar is run by AMP Global Youth / Americans for Informed Democracy, a non-profit organization founded by students at Yale after 9/11 to help youth understand global challenges and build their skills for taking action.
-We are NOT a company, and our goal is to amplify the voices of as many youth as possible.
+Global Scholar is run by AMP Global Youth / Americans for Informed Democracy, a nonprofit organization founded by students at Yale after 9/11 to help youth understand global challenges and build their skills for taking action.
+We are not a company, and our goal is to amplify the voices of as many young people as possible.
 We are mission-driven, not profit-driven.

 What if my plans change?
 Cancellation Policy

-We work hard to keep costs low and to provide a valuable program that is competitive with similar offerings, so we ask for your understanding to respect our Cancellation and Refund Policy.
+We work hard to keep costs low and to provide a valuable program that is competitive with similar offerings, so we ask for your understanding in respecting our Cancellation and Refund Policy.

 You are able to switch between sessions as space allows (including between virtual and in-person programming).
 Please contact us as soon as you know you need to explore this option.
-We cannot guarantee we can make the switch, but we will try our best!
+We cannot guarantee that we can make the switch, but we will do our best.

-If you cancel within 30 days of the start date of your Global Scholar session, you won’t receive a refund.
-If you cancel within 60 days but more than 30 days to the start date of your Global Scholar, you will receive a refund of 50% of the amount you’ve paid, excluding your non-refundable Application Fee.
+If you cancel within 30 days of the start date of your Global Scholar session, you will not receive a refund.
+If you cancel within 60 days but more than 30 days before the start date of your Global Scholar session, you will receive a refund of 50% of the program fee.

-Space at our courses is limited, and we have to reserve student housing and vendors well in advance.
-As a result, our ability to provide refunds is limited strictly to these timetables.
-We understand that few can afford to pay for a program that they can’t attend, so we strongly encourage you to consider our refund policy when making future plans and to plan carefully.
+Space in our programs is limited, and we must reserve student housing and vendors well in advance.
+We are furthermore beholden to cancellation penalties from partners such as the universities.
+As a result, our ability to provide refunds is strictly limited to these timelines.
+We understand that few can afford to pay for a program they cannot attend, so we strongly encourage you to consider our refund policy when making plans and to plan carefully.

 Program Highlights